ishjain/AQMs/README.md

 sudo tc qdisc add dev eth1 handle 2: parent 1:1 $QDISC_NAME $QDISC_PARAMS_DOWN
 ```

 The above setup was for 1/10 Mbit uplink/downlink link.
 The experiment can be run similarly for 10/10 Mbit link.
-The parameters for various qdiscs for these two link setup is provided in this file.
+The parameters for various qdiscs for these two link setup is provided here [for 1/10 link](mycode/parameter1.sh) and [for 10/10 link](mycode/parameter10.sh).

 Note: You can check the qdisc status using
 ```